chraebs/PageHitCounter/README.md

 # PageHitCounter
-Displays Results from the mode evolution PageHitCouter
+Displays Results from the modx evolution PageHitCouter

 Originally from the [modx-extras-repo](http://modx.com/extras/).
 I posted it here, because i wanted to modify it and make this modification available for everybody.